aarondoesnotcode/Notemaker-Agent/README.md

 # Notemaker Agent

+# Project notes
+-> Alot of problems came with importing -> since LlamaIndex made some major changes, it was hard to get around -> Other than the importing problems, everything else was fairly easy to understand and use

 # Personal Notes

 Pandas -> Used for querying structured data (such as csv file).
 In this project it would be reading the afghanistan population csv files.